MacPaw/CocoaSprings/README.md

 ![About](https://github.com/MacPaw/CocoaSprings/blob/main/Screenshots/about.gif)

 The math behind the animations is based on [this excellent blog post by Ryan Juckett](https://www.ryanjuckett.com/damped-springs/).
-In it, he explains the algorithm he uses for moving third-person cameras in video games, provided that a camera's motion should be smooth and continuos despite the possible aburpt changes in the player's movement.
-This is the exact effect we wanted to achieve for animating UI elements inside our apps, so we applied the same algorithm to move layers, views and windows on the 2D plane of the user interface.
+In it, he explains the algorithm he uses for moving third-person cameras in video games, provided that a camera's motion should be smooth and continuous despite the possible abrupt changes in the player's movement.
+This is the exact effect we wanted to achieve for animating UI elements inside our apps, so we applied the same algorithm to move layers, views, and windows on the 2D plane of the user interface.

 ## Installation